 The Hartford: Best if you prefer a reputable brand in the business insurance industry

-The Hartford is one of the most well-known brand in the business insurance industry.
+The Hartford is one of the most well-known brands in the business insurance industry.
 They have been around for hundreds of years with a lot of experience.
 They mostly insure large businesses.
-However, they have been expanding their customers base to also include smaller businesses.
-They have enhanced their digital capabilities and currently allow small businesses to get quotes, buy and manage policies online.
-They offer a comprehensive selection of business insurance policies to any businesses or industries.
+However, they have been expanding their customer base to also include smaller businesses.
+They have enhanced their digital capabilities and currently allow small businesses to get quotes, and buy and manage policies online.
+They offer a comprehensive selection of business insurance policies for any business or industry.

 We got another quote from the Hartford for a California-based landscaping business with 3 full-time employees and annual revenue of $500,000.
-While they can’t provide general liability insurance quote online, they can provide commercial property insurance and workers compensation insurance quotes online.
+While they can’t provide general liability insurance quotes online, they can provide commercial property insurance and worker’s compensation insurance quotes online.

 - One of the most reputable brand in business insurance

 - A wide range of business insurance policies under one roof